How to use a Sphygmomanometer for Blood Pressure Measurement. Knowing how to use a Sphygmomanometer properly is crucial to check your blood pressure.

 The blood flow sounds will cease if the cuff’s pressure falls below the arterial Pressure.
 This is the diastolic point, and it is recorded.

-We now have a better understanding of how the Sphygmomanometer functions and the steps required to use it.
+We now better understand how the Sphygmomanometer functions and the steps required to use it.

 Let’s look at them now.